Linux iwconfig command

 Iwconfig is similar to ifconfig, but is dedicated to the wireless interfaces.
 It is used to set the parameters of the network interface that are specific to the wireless operation (the wireless frequency, for example).
 Iwconfig may also be used to display those parameters, and the wireless statistics (extracted from /proc/net/wireless).

 All these parameters and statistics are device dependent.
-Each driver will provide only some of them depending on hardware support, and the range of values may change.
+Each driver provides only some of them depending on hardware support, and the range of values may change.
 Check the man page of each device for details.

 iwconfig interface [essid X] [nwid N] [mode M] [freq F] [channel C][sens S ] [ap A ][nick NN ] [rate R] [rts RT] [frag FT] [txpower T] [enc E] [key K] [power P] [retry R] [modu M] [commit]

-Tip: For an extended description of these parameters and examples of each, see the iwconfig examples.
+For an extended description of these parameters and examples of each, see the examples.

 iwconfig eth0 essid any